hpacheco/ses/labs/Lab3.md

 * a [coding challenge](https://pwning.owasp-juice.shop/part1/challenges.html) that will open a dialog containing the actual code snippet responsible for the security vulnerability behind the challenge and ask the challenger to understand the code and suggest the best fix.

 There are various options to deploy an instance of Juice Shop, all listed in the GitHub [page](https://github.com/juice-shop).
 For a quick start, you may [deploy on Heroku](https://github.com/juice-shop/juice-shop#deploy-on-heroku-free-0month-dyno) or create a [Docker container](https://github.com/juice-shop/juice-shop#docker-container).
-However, For some tasks (and maximum vulnerability!) you will need to install [from sources](https://github.com/juice-shop/juice-shop#from-sources).
+However, for some tasks (and maximum vulnerability!) you will need to install [from sources](https://github.com/juice-shop/juice-shop#from-sources).

 Inside the [vm](../vm) folder, you may just type:
 * `make run-docker-juiceshop` to build and run from a Docker container.
 An instance of Juice Shop will be readily listening at `http://localhost:3000`.